AI Trail Analysis

 - No fires

-As part of the Appalachian Trail, standard Leave No Trace principles apply.
-Dogs are welcome but must be kept on a leash to protect wildlife and ensure the safety and enjoyment of other hikers.
-There are no permits or fees required for hiking this section.
+As part of the Appalachian Trail, Leave No Trace principles are strictly enforced.
+Dogs are welcome but must be kept on a leash to protect wildlife and ensure a pleasant experience for all hikers.
+There are no permits or fees required for this section of the AT.

 Nearby amenities⌄